sudarshansudarshan/cs503/Galaxy.md

 ---

+# COVID Testing: Minimizing the Number of Tests (BST Method)

+Consider a scenario where a clinic needs to test a group of 10 people for COVID-19.
+Individual testing is expensive, so the clinic needs an efficient strategy to minimize costs.
+How can they do this?

+The best approach is to minimize the number of tests while still accurately identifying infected individuals.
+Here's how it can be done:

+1. **Initial Batch Testing**: The lab assistant divides the 10 test samples into two groups of 5.
+She then mixes the samples of each group and tests them in two separate test tubes.
+   - If the first batch tests positive, she knows that someone in this group is infected.
+The second batch, which tests negative, can be ignored—saving 5 tests!

+2. **Further Subdivision**: Now, the assistant takes the positive batch and divides it into smaller groups, perhaps 2 and 3 samples each, and tests them again.
+By following this process, she narrows down the infected individual(s).

+3. **Efficiency**: This method is highly efficient because it halves the search space in every iteration.
+The assistant only conducts the minimum number of tests necessary to identify the infected person(s).

+Can you figure out the minimum number of tests required for any number of samples, \( n \)?

+It's \( \log(n) \).
+This is where you can see binary search in action!

+To make it even more efficient, you could experiment with different batch sizes, like grouping \( k \) samples together instead of just 2.
+This could further reduce the number of tests required.

+By applying these methods, whether you're trying to find the optimal restaurant location or minimize the number of COVID tests, you can make informed, data-driven decisions that save time and resources.

+---

 # Finding $$\sqrt 11$$

 Finding the square root of 11 is equivalent to finding the root of the equation